istisiki/octopress/source/_posts/2014-03-15-girl-power.markdown

 <a href="https://www.facebook.com/jameslgo?fref=ts" target="_blank">James Go</a>
 </p>

 Or maybe it was the beer.
-Several of the stations were serving beer, you know.
-People sharing beer are several times friendlier and light-hearted than sober humans.
-Or maybe it was just the carbs in the beer.
+Several of the stations were serving it, you know.
+People sharing this wonderful elixir are several times friendlier and light-hearted than sober humans.
+Or maybe it was just the carbs that was making me a little light-headed.

 <p class='text-center text-muted'>
   <img